-I thank Maret Einasto, Gert Hütsi, Enn Saar, Volker Müller, and Erik Tago for collaboration and for the permission to use our common results in this review talk.
+I thank Maret Einasto, Gert Hütsi, Juhan Lauri Liivamägi, Enn Saar, Erik Tago, Elmo Tempel, and our colleague Volker Müller in Potsdam for collaboration and for the permission to use our common results in this review talk.
 My special thank is to late Mihkel Jõeveer for pioneering contributions both in the search for Dark Matter and of the structure of the Universe, as well as to late Yakov Borissovich Zeldovich and his team, who inspired us to study the large-scale distribution of galaxies, and participated in the development of the ideas following the discovery of the cosmic web.
 The present study was supported by the Estonian Science Foundation grant ETF 4695, and by grant TO 0060058S98.
-I thank ICRAnet, and the Astrophysikalisches Institut Potsdam (DFG-grant MU 1020/11-1 436) where part of this study was performed, for hospitality.
+I thank ICRAnet, and the Astrophysikalisches Institut Potsdam (DFG-grant MU 1020/15-1) where part of this study was performed, for hospitality.